-Last week, I just left traffic court (unfortunately, I have a heavy foot, one of my many faults).
-I’m stopped at red light that is malfunctioning and traffic is backed up in a serious way.
+Last week, I had just left traffic court, because, unfortunately, I have a heavy foot, which is one of my many faults.
+I was stopped at a red light that is malfunctioning and traffic was backed up in a serious way.

-It all happened at once — and what did I feel?
+It all happened at once and what did I feel?
 I felt like I needed to respond to Twitter first.
 Talk about misaligned priorities!
-What is wrong with me?
-Probably nothing; rationally, I know I’m not the only person in the world that feels like this sometimes.

-Still logically — and I’ve studied Aristotle; I can converse in syllogisms — I know this is ridiculous.
+I know this is ridiculous.
 It can wait.
-As mentioned before, I know I’m not the only person that feels this way.
+I know I’m not the only person that feels this way.
 I know I’m not unique.
-I know my training has nothing to do with it.